mohammadranjbarz/data-mining-homeworks/assignment1/Readme.md

     9                   mitoses        0.0000     0.000            0.010         1.000

+In Lasso method, we see that the mitosis coefficient is zero, so we find that this parameter has been omitted.
+By comparing the two methods of Lasso and Multiple Linear Regression, we observe that the p-value of marginalAdhesion , singleEpithelialCellSize , blandChromatin , the coefficient of mitoses in the lasso method is zero so we know in this model which means that the significance of these parameters is zero in this method, singleEpithelialCellSize p-value increase to ( 0.876) so in this model singleEpithelialCellSize is not significant, also the p-value in uniformityOfCellSize has been reduced, so it has been increased in the lasso method, and in other cases p-value is the same, we find out that the parameters have the same importance.

 ## Elastic net

-[Elastic net regression Result](./results/elasticNetRegression.txt) The elastic net is a regularized regression method that linearly combines the L1 and L2 penalties of the lasso and ridge methods. like Lasso results we can see that also in this model mitoses coefficient is zero and has been removed.
+ For use the best alpha in formula we check from 0.01 to 100 in a loop to find best R-squared then choose that alpha that in this example is 0.1
+[Elastic net regression Result](./results/elasticNetRegression.txt)

     Alpha  = 0.1